 The scope and sequence is a little unusual.
 For example, long division is taught up through single-digit divisors and division by multiples of 10, while most fifth-grade courses have moved beyond to multi-digit divisors.
 However, fraction concepts are presented in algebraic forms advanced beyond most courses at this level.

 Students work more on concepts, patterns, logic, and word problems than on computation skills.
 The book is consumable, and you will need a separate book for each student taking the course.

-See description of level 5.
+See the description of Level 5.
 The format is the same for Level 6, but to complete the foundation in basic arithmetic, the concepts covered include fractions, decimals, percents, and division.
-By the time children complete this level, they are prepared for the study of algebra, although they might not be mature enough to comprehend algebra lessons as presented in most textbooks.
-Cornerstone has introduced an algebra program that immediately follows Level 6.
-Students who have completed Level 6 should be ready for Cornerstone's algebra course, Principles from Patterns, since they already have a foundation of conceptual understanding as a consequence of their studies within the Making Math Meaningful curriculum.
+By the time children complete this level, they are prepared for the study of algebra, although they might not be mature enough to comprehend algebra lessons as presented in most first-year algebra courses.
+However, students who have completed Level 6 should be ready for the Making Math Meaningful algebra textbook, Principles from Patterns, since they already have a foundation of conceptual understanding as a consequence of their studies within the Making Math Meaningful curriculum.
 Moving ahead into algebra is possible at this point because Principles from Patterns continues to use a more concrete presentation than do other algebra courses.

 Making Math Meaningful is a very affordable math program.
 Even the manipulatives are relatively inexpensive.
 The program up through fourth grade is easy for parents to teach, and the scripting provides a high level of confidence for inexperienced parents who want to teach using a hands-on approach.
 The methodology is well thought out and consistently applied throughout the program.